wearetriple/dotnet-defaults/Patterns/Validation.md

 ### Validating dates

 Validating dates in a concise way can be achieved using specific JsonConverter classes.
-In the above example you can find the property `StartDate` of type `DateTime`.
+In the above example you can find the property `StartDate` of type `DateTime`, using the default constructor for DateConverter.
+You can overload the constructor with a custom format as shown by the `EndMonth` property.
 The `JsonConverter` makes use of the class `DateConverter`:

 ```c#
 public class DateConverter : IsoDateTimeConverter